TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 - Log in as a developer and navigate to the catalogue page;
 - Select the DCR enabled API Product and add it to the shopping cart;
 - Navigate to the checkout page;
 - On the checkout page, select a plan to use with that product, select an existing application, or create a new one.
-If you plan to build an application that uses the Authorization code grant type, you also need to specify the Redirect URI;
+If you plan to build an application that uses the Authorization code grant type, you also need to specify redirect URI of your application in the `Redirect URLs` field.
+If you have multiple redirect URI, you can separate them with commas;
+- Select a client type which is more suitable for your use case in the `Select a client type` section;
-- Finally, select the applicable type of client and click on the 'Submit request' button.
+- Finally, select the applicable type of client and click on the `Submit request` button.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/request-access-to-the-dcr-enabled-product.png" alt="Request access to the DCR enabled product" width="600" >}}

 ### Approve the access request
-To approve the access request, navigate to the 'Access requests' menu in the portal, select the access request and approve it by clicking on the 'Approve' button.
+To approve the access request, navigate to the `Access requests` menu in the portal, select the access request and approve it by clicking on the `Approve` button.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/approve-dcr-access-request.png" alt="Approve DCR access request" >}}

 ### Obtain an access token
 Once the access request is approved, the developer should receive an email informing them of the approval.
+Please refer to [the email customization section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/email-customization.md" >}}) if you wish to change the email template.

-As a developer, navigate to the 'My Dashboard' section in the developer portal, select the application, and copy the OAuth 2.0 credentials.
+As a developer, navigate to the `My Dashboard` section in the developer portal, select the application, and copy the OAuth 2.0 credentials.
-Please referer to the email customization section if you wish to change the email template.

 {{< img src="/img/dashboard/portal-management/enterprise-portal/copy-oauth-credentials.png" alt="Copy the oAuth2.0 credentials" >}}

 Then use the credentials you have copied to obtain an access token.
 Make sure to include the scopes that are used to enforce access to the API product and plan.
 Otherwise, the gateway will not authorize the request.
 Here's an example of to achieve that with `curl`: